r-bassi/pictoASCII/README.md

     - outputFile is the name of the file you want to save the ASCII representation to
 - Example input:
 `$ python3 -m pictoASCII -scale 100 r-bassi.png r-bassi.txt`
+- If it does not work, try the command using just python instead of python3

+#### Done!
 Your image file is now saved as text in the output file that you specified.
 Enjoy!